kyma-incubator/compass/docs/compass/04-01-installation.md

     source <(curl -s "https://storage.googleapis.com/kyma-development-artifacts/compass/${INSTALLATION_OPTION}/is-installed.sh")
     ```

-Once Compass is installed, Runtime Agent will be configured to fetch configuration from the Compass installation within the same cluster.
+Once Compass is installed, Runtime Agent will be configured to fetch the Runtime configuration from the Compass installation within the same cluster.

 ### Local Minikube installation

-To install Compass and Runtime components on a Minikube, follow these steps:
+To install Compass and Runtime components on Minikube, follow these steps:

-1. Use Kyma CLI to provision Minikube cluster:
+1. Use the Kyma CLI to provision a Minikube cluster:

     ```bash
     kyma provision minikube
     ```
-1. Prepare Installation CR and overrides:
+1. Prepare the Installation CR and overrides:

     ```bash
     wget https://raw.githubusercontent.com/kyma-project/kyma/master/installation/resources/installer-cr-cluster-runtime.yaml.tpl